 Hair loss is often thought to be determined by genetics and hormones.
 However, at the end of the day, loss of hair is caused by a number of other factors.
 The way you treat your skin, the foods you eat, the shampoo you use, and even the way you brush your hair can all affect hair loss.

 Male pattern baldness (formally known as androgenic alopecia) is the most common cause of hair loss.
-People with this condition tend to experience hair loss at the hairline, temples, crown, and top of the head.
-Fortunately, androgenic alopecia has multiple treatment options that can prevent your hair loss from progressing and stop you from going bald.
+People with this condition tend to experience hair loss at the hairline, temples, and crown.
+Fortunately, androgenic alopecia has multiple treatment options that can prevent hair loss from progressing.

 All about hair loss

 Hair loss has plagued people for millennia.
 From Ancient Egypt to modern times, it’s been a persistent thorn in our sides, affecting men, women, and sometimes even children.
 Yet, it’s only been in the last few decades that the reasons behind hair loss have been understood and effective treatments have been discovered.

 Our aim is to provide you with accurate, up-to-date information that can help you manage your hair problems and answer all your hair-related questions.
 We aspire to help you separate fact from fiction so that you can skip the useless snake oil treatments and identify which products really work.

 And actually, snake oil really was used as a hair loss remedy back in the day.
 Ancient Egyptians mixed it with ingredients like donkey hooves, porcupine spines, and hippopotamus fat and let it soak into their scalps for hours.
 Did this concoction work?
 Not a chance.